Lupennat/syntax-extender/README.md

 # Syntax Extender

-javascript Syntax Extender tries to introduce the concepts of interfaces and abstract classes (including abstract methods) already present in other languages.\n
+javascript Syntax Extender tries to introduce the concepts of interfaces and abstract classes (including abstract methods) already present in other languages.\
 It introduces at the same time some additional features including:

 -   [compatibility checking between methods of inherited classes or interfaces](#methods-compatibility).